DouniaBK/earth-hammam/README.md

 **Booked Appointment**

-- Booked appointment list: this handy section confirm what the user has booked the appointment by displaying the time and date.
+- Booked appointment list: this handy section confirms that the user has booked the appointment by displaying the time and date.
 Cancel appointment: the user can also cancel their appointment.
 Once they click cancel, the data is deleted from the database, making that time slot available again on the calendar.

 ![Booking](static/images/booked-appointments.png)